GabrielLaminas/app-tel/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

-### Now what?

-- If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
-- If you're curious to learn more about React Native, check out the [Introduction to React Native](https://reactnative.dev/docs/getting-started).

-# Troubleshooting

-If you can't get this to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

 # Learn More

 To learn more about React Native, take a look at the following resources: